jiangmiao/auto-pairs/README.md

         }|

-*   Auto detect when to close by checking the equality of pairs within the buffer
+*   Auto detect how to close/delete pairs by checking the equality of pairs

         input:
             const user = getUser|id)